rainxh11/epay-gateway-dotnet/README.md

 ```

 ## ASP.NET Core Middleware
-This package provide `WebHookValidatorMiddleware` ASP.NET Core Middleware, when registered every `POST` request that have a `Signature` Http Header will be validated automtically
+This package provide `WebHookValidatorMiddleware` ASP.NET Core Middleware, when registered every `POST` request that have a `Signature` Http Header will be validated automatically.
 How to register the Middleware:
 ```csharp
 using Chargily.EpayGateway.NET;